 10. Where Can You Work As A Spy In Australia?

-Their places of employment include private organizations, government agencies, and corporate entities in areas of Public Safety and Administration, Professional, Technical and Scientific Services.
+Their places of employment include private organizations, government agencies, and corporate entities in Public Safety and Administration, Professional, Technical and Scientific Services.

-Though Spies work in several regions of Australia, a large proportion of workers are employed in The Australian Capital Territory.
+Though Spies work in several regions of Australia, many are employed in The Australian Capital Territory.

 11. What Are The Job prospects For A Spy In Australia?